South Dakota attorney general ‘actively reviewing’ Gov. Kristi Noem’s controversial family meeting

 It’s not clear what steps Ravnsborg plans to take and his office did not immediately respond to a request for comment from The Washington Post.

-Noem reportedly organized a meeting in her office on July 27, 2020 to discuss “appraiser certification procedures,” which included her daughter Kassidy and Sherry Bren, the head of the South Dakota Department of Labor and Regulation’s appraiser certification program, Bren’s supervisor, and the state’s Labor Secretary Marcia Hultman.
+Noem reportedly organized a meeting in her office on July 27, 2020, to discuss “appraiser certification procedures” which included her daughter Kassidy and Sherry Bren, the head of the South Dakota Department of Labor and Regulation’s appraiser certification program, Bren’s supervisor, and the state’s Labor Secretary Marcia Hultman.

 While Noem’s daughter secured her certification months later, in November 2020, Bren says she was subsequently pushed to retire in a conversation with Hultman.
 That’s according to an age-discrimination complaint Bren eventually filed against the Department of Labor and Regulation.

-Bren settled with the state for $200,000 on March 31 of this year, but the department did not admit fault and she agreed not to disparage them in public, according to a copy of the complaint shared by South Dakota Public Broadcasting.
+Bren settled with the state for $200,000 on March 31 of this year, but the department did not admit fault and she agreed not to disparage it in public, according to a copy of the complaint shared by South Dakota Public Broadcasting.

 Bren told the AP that she was presented during the meeting with a letter from Noem’s daughter’s supervisor complaining about a lack of “timeliness and professionalism” in the certification process.
 The letter stated the application for a license upgrade had been denied but state records reportedly show an official denial was never issued.